Academic Advising and Support Center (AASC)

 Seton Court 02A

-The Student Life Office staff is responsible for the coordination of the residential experience at Loyola.
-Student life strives to create an environment in which students are encouraged to make positive choices regarding their college experience.
+The Residence Life & Housing Office staff is responsible for the coordination of the residential experience at Loyola.
+Residence Life & Housing strives to create an environment in which students are encouraged to make positive choices regarding their college experience.
 Many of these choices involve roommates, living areas, study habits, leisure/recreational activities and themes around which to build the communities.
-Student life continually looks to improve the environment within the residence halls and to link the residence hall experience with the academic experience for students.
+Residence Life & Housing continually looks to improve the environment within the residence halls and to link the residence hall experience with the academic experience for students.

 Seton Court 08B